ketola/jlibra/README.md

 **Transaction is not executed, but without errors (no events, no transaction in librabrowser.io)**

-1. The execution of the example main classes might terminate before the actual action is performed.
- *   To prevent this, add `Thread.sleep(2000)` after the last statement of the example.
-2. You might have specified too few gas.
+1. You might have specified too few gas.
  *   Try increasing `maxGasAmount`.

 ### Contributors